Office of Fair Housing and Equal Opportunity

 The Office of Fair Housing and Equal Opportunity (FHEO) is an agency within the United States Department of Housing and Urban Development.
-FHEO is responsible for administering and enforcing federal fair housing laws and establishing policies that make sure all Americans have equal access to the housing of their choice.
+The FHEO is responsible for administering and enforcing federal fair housing laws and establishing policies that make sure all Americans have equal access to the housing of their choice.

 Mission

-The mission of FHEO is to create equal housing opportunities for all persons living in America by administering laws that prohibit discrimination in housing on the basis of race, color, religion, sex, national origin, disability, and familial status.
+The mission of the FHEO is to create equal housing opportunities for all persons living in America by administering laws that prohibit discrimination in housing on the basis of race, color, religion, sex, national origin, disability, and familial status.

 Organization

-FHEO consists of one headquarters office in Department of Housing and Urban Development building in Washington, DC and has ten regional offices across the country.
+The FHEO consists of one headquarters office in the Department of Housing and Urban Development building in Washington, D.C. and has 10 regional offices across the country.
 The regional offices enforce fair housing laws; conduct training, outreach, and compliance monitoring; and work with state and local agencies to administer fair housing programs.

 The headquarters office is responsible for proposing fair housing legislation; working with other government agencies on fair housing issues; reviewing and making comments on proposed rules, handbooks, legislation, draft reports, and notices of funding availability from other departments within HUD; interpret policy, process complaints, perform compliance reviews, and offer technical assistance to local housing authorities and community development agencies regarding Section 3 of the Housing and Urban Development Act on 1968; conduct oversight of the Government Sponsored Enterprises, Fannie Mae and Freddie Mac, to ensure consistency with the Fair Housing Act and the fair housing provisions of the Federal Housing Enterprises Financial Safety and Soundness Act; and work with private industry and community advocates on the promotion of voluntary fair housing compliance.
-In addition, FHEO manages the Fair Housing Assistance Program and the Fair Housing Initiatives Program.
+In addition, the FHEO manages the Fair Housing Assistance Program and the Fair Housing Initiatives Program.

-FEHO is led by an Assistant Secretary of Housing and Urban Development for Fair Housing and Equal Opportunity, nominated by the President, with the advise and consent of the United States Senate.
+The FEHO is led by an Assistant Secretary of Housing and Urban Development for Fair Housing and Equal Opportunity, nominated by the President, with the advice and consent of the United States Senate.
 They oversee the following: